Janine Berdin: Season 2, Grand Finals

-2018 to present: Post Tawag ng Tanghalan and breakthrough
+2018–present: Post Tawag ng Tanghalan and breakthrough

 On July 7, 2018, Berdin signed for a recording contract with the new label TNT Records under Star Music where she performed live for her new carrier single Biyaya written by Chochay Magno.
 The new single was released on Spotify, Apple Music, Amazon Music and other music streaming platforms starting July 27, 2018.

 Berdin was announced to be part of a major concert set to be held on July 28, 2018 at the Araneta Coliseum dubbed as TNT All Star Showdown.
 She was introduced as one of the headliners with Season 1 Grand Champion Noven Belleza, Finalist Sam Mangubat and the TNT Boys.
 After a successful result, the sold-out concert was followed by TNT All Star Showdown - Cebu held at the Hoops Dome, Lapu Lapu City on September 21, 2018.

 On September 25, 2018, Berdin was honored to receive the formal invitation to attend the ABS-CBN Ball for the first time.
 Berdin belted out a performance together with her idols KZ Tandingan and Yeng Constantino during the ABS-CBN Ball.

 On September 26, 2018, Berdin was announced to interpret and record Mas Mabuti Pa, composed by Mhonver Lopez & Joanna Concepcion.
 The song earned Star Music Listeners Choice Award and 4th best song for the Himig Handog 2018 P-Pop Love Songs.

 On October 7, 2018, Berdin performed the Opening theme of the drama series Kadenang Ginto during ASAP.
 The song entitled Nasa Puso is composed by Jeremy Sarmiento.

 On December 20, 2018, Berdin announced on Magandang Buhay that she was recently confirmed as an ASAP regular co-host and performer.

 In July 2019, Berdin once again interpreted a song, "Sa'yong Mundo", an entry for the top 12 Himig Handog 2019.
 The song is written by Noel Zuniga Cabalquinto.

 In August 2019, Berdin became a member of the girl group J.E.Z. together with Elha Nympha and Zephanie.
 One of the guesting at GGV mash-up performance of J.E.Z. gained more than 9million streams on YouTube The group took a hiatus in March 2020 until Sheena Belarmino joined the group in January 2021 and Zephanie returned to the group 2 months later.
 The newly revived group, now branded as New Gen Divas or New Gen Birit Divas, would debut on April 25, 2021, with Janine representing the color red in the said group.

 Some time in July 2021, she, along with her co-member Zephanie were unavailable to perform for the New Gen Divas due to prior commitments for the taping cycle that had to be done prior to the reimposition of the enhanced community quarantine in Metro Manila.
-They were temporarily replaced by Gigi de Lana and Lara Maigue.
+They were temporarily replaced by Gigi De Lana and Lara Maigue.
 She would later return to the group in September 2021, following the group's appearance on Madlang Pi-Poll, a segment of It's Showtime.